Tracycccc/tracy-data-visualization/Final project part I.md

 I will select part of data based on food groups and countries to describe the dietary composition.
 Besides, I will combine the diet information with health information to see if there is any correlation.

 ### Method and medium
 I will use Shorthand to complete the final project.
+I may use other tools (excel, tableau, flourish, etc.) in data visualization.

 Back to the [main portfolio page](https://tracycccc.github.io/tracy-data-visualization/).